sirredbeard/awesome-wsl/README.md

 - macOS® is a registered trademark of Apple, Inc. [*](https://www.apple.com/legal/intellectual-property/guidelinesfor3rdparties.html)
 - GitHub® and [githublogo] are a registered trademarks of GitHub, Inc. [*](https://help.github.com/articles/github-terms-of-service/)
 - Oracle and Oracle Linux are trademarks or registered tracemarks of Oracle, Inc. [*](https://www.oracle.com/legal/trademarks.html)
+- Gentoo® is a trademark of the Gentoo Foundation, Inc. [*](https://www.gentoo.org/inside-gentoo/foundation/name-logo-guidelines.html)

 All other trademarks mentioned herein are the property of their respective owners and may be registered in the United States and/or other countries.